ethanchiu10/notes/amd17-mix-calc.md

 That is an additional 42 10s loop intermediary mixes that must be prepared.

-# ISSUE 2 - STAGE 4 ALLOWS MULTI SELECT UP TO 2 OPTIONS
+# ISSUE 2 - STAGE 4 ALLOWS MULTI-SELECT, UP TO 2 OPTIONS

-This was news to me, I heard you guys actually wanted to let users choose 0, 1, or 2 options out of the 4 in Stage 4.
+This was news to me, I heard you guys actually wanted to let users choose **UP TO 2** options out of the 4 options in Stage 4.

-This means in stage 4, rather than simply
+This means in stage 4, instead of simply 4 options

 ```
 1